GGFHF/gtImputation/README.md

 for installation instructions, a description of the software and examples of use.
 Also, you can see the paper:

 Mora‐Márquez, F., Nuño J. C., Soto Á., & López de Heredia, U. (2024).
-Missing genotype imputation in non-model species using self-organizing maps.
-Molecular Ecology Resources,e13992
+Missing genotype imputation in non-model species using self-organizing maps. *Molecular Ecology Resources*, **e13992**.
 DOI: https://doi.org/10.1111/1755-0998.13992

 This software has been developed by: